 ‘Trade, wealth and worship at Little Carlton’ was the title of Duncan Wright’s presentation.
 The excavation he had led on a small site in the Middle Marsh of east Lincolnshire unearthed many coins of the Middle Saxon period, suggesting it had been an active trading centre.
 The discovery of hand bells, styli and other ‘special’ items led to the conclusion that this was an ‘elite’ site which had close involvement with a larger literate and religious community, possibly the nunnery at nearby Legbourne.

 Professor Carenza Lewis gave a wide ranging talk on the Black Death.
 Originating in the steppes of eastern Europe in the fourteenth century, conveyed by fleas initially carried by marmots, the bubonic plague travelled quickly along trade routes throughout Europe.
 Recent estimates suggest that 60% of Europe’s population was wiped out.
-The scale of the disaster is reflected not only in the wholesale desertion of medieval villages but also in the significant drop in pottery finds, for example in East Anglian settlements, over this period.
+The scale of the disaster is reflected not only in the wholesale desertion of medieval villages but also in the significant drop in pottery finds, for example in East Anglian settlements, dating from this period.

 The site of a significant Roman villa in Winterton has been known since the nineteenth century.
 A project led by Natasha Powers of Allen Archaeology, the next speaker, has excavated the adjacent area and uncovered items of late Roman jewellery.
 Of particular significance is the large Roman cemetery of 100 graves, the contents of which have still to be fully examined and analysed.